sire-ambrose/WhatsApp-Status-Saver/README.md

 # WhatsApp-Status-Saver

 An apk app that saves whatsapp status built with python
-# grant saver (the app) storage permission in settings
+# After instaling, grant saver (the app) storage permission in settings